AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 Flag each use of the specified pragmas.
 The pragmas to be detected are named in the rule's  parameters.

-This rule has the following parameters for the ``+R`` option:
+This rule has the following parameters for the ``+R`` option and for LKQL rule options file:

-* *Pragma_Name*
+*Forbidden [list[string]]*
-    Adds the specified pragma to the set of pragmas to be checked and sets the checks for all the specified pragmas ON. *Pragma_Name* is treated as a name of a pragma.
-If it does not correspond to any pragma name defined in the Ada standard or to the name of a GNAT-specific pragma defined in the GNAT Reference Manual,
-    it is treated as the name of unknown pragma.
+   Adds the specified pragmas to the set of pragmas to be checked and sets the checks for all the specified pragmas ON.
+An element of this list is treated as a name of a pragma.
+If it does not correspond to any pragma name defined in the Ada standard or to the name of a GNAT-specific pragma defined in the GNAT Reference Manual, it is treated as the name of unknown pragma.

-* ``GNAT``
-    All the GNAT-specific pragmas are detected; this sets the checks for all the specified pragmas ON.

-* ``ALL``
+   If an element is equal to ``GNAT`` (case insensitive), then all GNAT-specific pragmas are added to the set of attributes to be detected.

+*All [bool]*
-    All pragmas are detected; this sets the rule ON.
+   If ``true``, all pragmas are detected; this sets the rule ON.

 and for the ``-R`` option:

-* *Pragma_Name*
+*Forbidden [list[string]]*
-    Removes the specified pragma from the set of pragmas to be checked without affecting checks for
-    other pragmas. *Pragma_Name* is treated as a name of a pragma.
-If it does not correspond to any pragma defined in the Ada standard or to any name defined in the GNAT Reference Manual,
-    this option is treated as turning OFF detection of all unknown pragmas.
+   Removes the specified pragmas from the set of pragmas to be checked without affecting checks for other pragmas.
+An element is treated as a name of a pragma.
+If it does not correspond to any pragma defined in the Ada standard or to any name defined in the GNAT Reference Manual, this option is treated as turning OFF detection of all unknown pragmas.

-* GNAT
-    Turn OFF detection of all GNAT-specific pragmas

-* ALL
+   If an element is equal to ``GNAT`` (case insensitive), then all GNAT-specific pragmas are removed to the set of attributes to be detected.

+*All [bool]*
-    Clear the list of the pragmas to be detected and turn the rule OFF.
+   If ``true``, clear the list of the pragmas to be detected and turn the rule OFF.

 Parameters are not case sensitive.
-If *Pragma_Name* does not have the syntax of an Ada identifier and therefore can not be considered as a pragma name, a diagnostic message is generated and the corresponding parameter is ignored.
+If an element of *Forbidden* does not have the syntax of an Ada identifier and therefore can not be considered as a pragma name, a diagnostic message is generated and the corresponding parameter is ignored.

-When more than one parameter is given in the same rule option, the parameters must be separated by a comma.

 If more than one option for this rule is specified for the ``gnatcheck`` call, a new option overrides the previous one(s).